MechanicalRock/twitter-blurb-generator/module3/README.md

 **3.2.4 Handle Detailed Results**

-Lets extend your `handleScan` function to handle detailed results.
+Let's extend your `handleScan` function to handle detailed results.
 Copy and paste this function into `blurb.tsx`.
 This should highlight the text in the blurb which has been plagiarised.

 ```ts
 import { Card, CardContent, Stack, Box } from "@mui/material";